 Spain is set to become one of the promised lands for start-up´s and ´digital-nomads´, for which it will establish significant tax cuts, eliminate bureaucracies and adopt measures to attract the so-called ´digital nomads´.
-These are the objectives of the start-up bill that the Council of Ministers have approved, and which goes hand in hand with two other laws to be created in the Congress of Deputies, which are expected to be complete in the first two months of 2022.
+These are the objectives of the start-up bill that the Council of Ministers have approved, and which goes hand in hand with two other laws to be created in the Congress of Deputies, which are expected to be complete in the early months of 2023.

 As far as promoting start-ups is concerned, the main incentives arefiscal, and there are reductions everywhere.
 The tax rate on corporate tax and non-resident income tax is reduced from the general rate of 25% to 15% during the first four years.